 Thanks to the use of advanced cutting machinery, as well as our talented freehand foam cutters, we can create the foam products you need.
 You may not always see it, but many of us benefit from the use of foam every single day.
 Whether we’re using foam for comfort or to wash our dishes; look around and chances are something near you will contain it.

 Foam is an extremely useful and versatile material, one that has a multitude of uses.
 It can be manipulated and cut to practically any shape or size.
 This makes it the ideal product for use in a multitude of situations.
-When our customers require the benefits that foam offers, we create them products which are fit for purpose.
+When our customers require the benefits that foam offers, we can create products that are fit for purpose.

 Our Foam Cutting Machinery